BlockSigner/cove/site/content/english/pricing.md

   >}}
   {{% markdown %}}
   ## Business
-  For companies and departments that want to get started immediately.
+  For companies and departments that want to get started right away.
+  &nbsp;
   {{% /markdown %}}
   {{< /pricing-card >}}

   {{< pricing-highlights title=Highlights >}}
   {{% markdown %}}
-  - Ready for company-wide use within a few days
+  - Ready to use throughout a company within a few days
   - Central administration and membership management
-  - External users can sign without a Skribble account
+  - External parties can sign without having a Skribble account
-  - Sign via browser or connect to own systems via API
+  - Sign directly via your browser or integrate Skribble into your own systems via API
   {{% /markdown %}}
   {{< /pricing-highlights >}}
 {{< /pricing-col >}}

 {{< pricing-col >}}
   {{< pricing-card
-    no-price-text="Individual offer"
+    no-price-text="Custom offer"
-    small="Quotation on request - Please contact our sales department." feature="Individual volume license"
+    small="Get in touch with our sales team to request a quote." feature="Flexible volume licence"
+    feature-small="valid for 12 months"
-    feature-small="Is concluded for 12 months at a time." cta-label="Contact Sales"
+    cta-label="Contact Sales"
     cta-href="https://share.hsforms.com/1eikgwNSWS9aCXBpqMVvrtQ309ws"
     cta-target="_blank"